BLOG

 Determination of Dust Emission Amount Considering Temperature and Pressure Changes

-Flue gas emission measurements are more of an emission control.
-In this way, emissions are kept within the specified limits and legal regulations related to emissions are complied with.
+Air pollutants emitted into the atmosphere from an enterprise as a result of processes such as decomposition, evaporation, synthesis and similar processes that occur with the combustion of fuels and the like, and the collection, separation and transportation of substances are called emissions.
+Flue gas emission measurements are more emission control.
+In this way, emissions are kept within the specified limits and legal regulations regarding emissions are complied with.

-• To control emissions in the form of soot, smoke, gas, dust, steam and aerosols emitted to the atmosphere during the activities of industrial and power generation facilities
+• To control emissions in the form of soot, smoke, gas, dust, vapor and aerosols emitted into the atmosphere during the activities of industrial and energy production facilities

-• Protecting people and the natural environment from the dangers of air pollution
+• Protecting people and the natural environment from hazards arising from air pollution

-• To eliminate the negative effects that occur in the environment due to air pollution and to ensure that these effects do not occur
+• Eliminating the negative effects of air pollution on the environment and ensuring that these effects do not occur

-In this respect, it is important to determine the amount of dust emission by taking into account the flue gas temperature and pressure changes.
+In this respect, it is important to determine the amount of dust emission by considering flue gas temperature and pressure changes.

 7324